jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   Friendly \<DYNASTY\> units that arrive on the battlefield within 6" of the bearer using their **Dimensional Translocation** special rule automatically pass their Exhaustion roll.

+  ### Veil of Darkness
+  Once per battle, in your Movement phase, the bearer can use this Relic.
+If it does, the bearer’s unit and up to one friendly \<DYNASTY\> CORE unit within 3" of the bearer can be removed from the battlefield and immediately set up back on the battlefield anywhere that is more than 8" away from enemy models.
+The bearer must be set up within 3" of the other unit and that unit must be set up wholly within 6" of the bearer.

+  ### Veil of Dorkness
+  Equip to a NECRON CHARACTER model.
+He becomes a huge dork.

   ### IDEAS:
   - Something with vacuum Decay